Imtiyaj5791/DevOps-Journey/Week-Challeneg/Day05.md

 “First, I will check the container logs and docker inspect to identify the exact error.
 Then I will verify that the application is running and listening on the expected container port.
 I will check the Docker port mapping and test the application locally from the host.
 I will also verify the Dockerfile, CMD, environment variables and configuration.
 If the application works locally but is not accessible externally, I will then check the Security Group and NACL for any blocked traffic.
 Based on the findings, I will identify the root cause and resolve the issue.”

+### Where do you configure Docker credentials in Jenkins?

+ECR on AWS: Prefer IAM role attached to the EC2/Jenkins agent, with required ECR permissions, instead of storing long-lived AWS credentials in Jenkins.
+Docker Hub: Store Docker Hub username/token in Jenkins Credentials, then reference the credential ID in the Jenkinsfile.

+### A database is running inside a Docker container.
+If the database container is accidentally deleted, how would you make sure backups are available in the future?

+I will keep the database data in a persistent volume and configure regular database backups using tools like pg_dump for PostgreSQL.
+I will store the backups outside the Docker host, for example in S3, and periodically test the restore process to make sure the backups are usable.

+docker exec postgres pg_dump -U postgres mydb > /home/ec2-user/backup.sql
+aws s3 cp /home/ec2-user/backup.sql s3://my-db-backup/

+### You have Frontend, Backend, and Database containers.
+Would you use one Dockerfile for all three, or separate Dockerfiles?
+Explain why.

+I would use separate Dockerfiles for the frontend and backend because they have different dependencies and build processes.
+For the database, I would generally use the official database image instead of creating a custom Dockerfile unless customization is required.
+Then I can use Docker Compose to manage all the services together and allow them to communicate through the same network.

+### Your Docker container is consuming 100% CPU in production.
+How would you troubleshoot and handle the issue?

+First, I will check the container logs and docker stats to identify the CPU-consuming container.
+Then I will use docker exec and top inside the container to identify which process is consuming the resources.
+I will check with the concerned team whether any planned backup, query, or batch process is running.
+Based on their confirmation, I will either restart or stop the process/container with proper approval.
+If the workload is legitimate and more resources are required, I will coordinate with the higher team and increase the CPU resources.

 # Terraform — 4

 ### 9 terraform plan suddenly shows changes to a production resource that you did not expect.
 What will you do?